Elijah699/Elijah699/README.md

 * I am currently working with React JS 	📚

-* I am Interested and currently Learning Typescript 😃
+* I am Interested and currently Learning Typescript and Data Structure & Algorithm 😃

 * I'm looking to work with others on front end development projects. ☀️☀️☀️